 This section will carefully examine the difference between these two trash bags.

 We consider a trash bag biodegradable if it breaks down into smaller materials caused by microorganisms when left in a natural environment.

-Manufacturers typically make biodegradable trash bags using petroleum-based plastics.
-However, they manufacture it in a way that allows these bags to break down when exposed to living organisms in landfills.
+Manufacturers typically make biodegradable trash bags using petroleum-based biodegradable plastic.
+However, they manufacture it to allow these bags to break down when exposed to living organisms in landfills.

-While this looks marketable on paper, the degradation process can prove vague, and less scrupulous providers may avoid saying how long it takes for biodegradation to happen.
+While this looks marketable on paper, the degradation process can be vague, and less scrupulous providers may avoid saying how long it takes for biodegradation.
 Also, microorganisms can break down these plastics into smaller chains of plastic which can still be harmful to the environment.

 Furthermore, the Environmental Protection Agency secures a typical landfill in such a way6 that air, sunlight, and moisture, which are necessary conditions for biodegradation, are blocked out.

-This means that a biodegradable trash bag could be sitting exposed in landfills, unable to decompose completely.
+This means that even the best biodegradable trash bags could be sitting exposed in landfills, unable to decompose completely.

-Compostable trash bags are a better version of biodegradable bags.
+you'll find compostable trash bags a better version of biodegradable bags.
 Compostable bags come from plant matter like corn starch instead of petroleum-based plastics.
 When a compostable trash bag is exposed to sufficient moisture and heat, it composts easily alongside other organic materials like food scraps and yard waste.